-- Port 443 - To the Application Server - Port 7443 -To the OpenScape Contact Media Service server - Port 3478 - To the TURN server (on OpenScape Contact Media Service server).
+- Port 443 - To the Application Server - Port 7443 -To the OpenScape Contact Media Service server.
+Please note that this is the default HTTPS port and it is configurable. - Port 3478 - To the TURN server (on OpenScape Contact Media Service server).
 Notice that this is the default port for STUN/TURN and it is configurable.